 Zaha Hadid’s design for this curvaceous office structure features protruding levels clad in Alucobond Plus in the custom Spectra finish.
 Situated southeast of Moscow, the building was constructed for the growing creative and IT sectors.
 It includes a central light-filled atrium and a striking interior maze of black-and-white floors built as shared spaces for collaboration and connectivity.
 The exterior, aluminum ground-floor plates make for a dramatic rectilinear design.
 Learn more about Dominion Office Building’s architecture here.

-How do I choose the right kind?
+How do I choose the right kind of metal cladding?

 In the end, choosing metal cladding is an aesthetically subjective venture, but also technologically objective.
 The type of product an architect chooses is based on a wide variety of important factors, and formability in design might be the most important.
 To count on cladding as the external envelope for a major piece of architecture is an exercise in thorough research requiring a rigorous process of testing and experimentation.